felucian/Ready-AI-APP-ST304/Lab_Modules/01_Lab_prerequisites/01_Lab_prerequisites.md

 ## 1. Clone the AI-APP-ST304 Lab Git repo

-1. Start a command prompt session
+1. Start a PowerShell session
 2. Change directory to the Lab working folder by executing

    ```dos